Search for a topic below, or jump to a section. Click any question to expand the answer.

 • Import: When you import a GPX file, FISHMARKS automatically detects which device created it and maps its symbols to the correct Fishmarks icons — no setup needed

-• Export: When you export to GPX, choose a device-compatible profile (Garmin, Navico SD Card, Simrad / C-MAP App, or Universal) so the file is ready for your chartplotter or companion app
+• Export: When you export to GPX, choose a device-compatible profile (Garmin, Navico SD Card, Simrad / C-MAP App, or Generic GPX) so the file is ready for your chartplotter or companion app

 • Brand-specific data like Garmin depth and temperature extensions are also handled automatically